 The four percent rule stems from historical data on stock and bond returns over the span of 50 years, between the periods of 1926-1976.
 Before the 1990s, many individuals believed that 5% was the appropriate benchmark value that retirees should’ve withdrawn each year.

-However, after speculation, many began to wonder whether such a value would suffice.
-It led to William Bengen, a financial advisor, to conduct an extensive analysis of historical returns during 1994.
-His research was strongly driven by severe recessions or economic downfalls between the periods of 1930-1970.
+However, through trials and experience, many began to wonder whether 5% was too high.
+It led to William Bengen, a financial advisor, to conduct an extensive analysis of historical returns in 1994.
+His research included data from severe recessions or economic downfalls between the periods of 1930-1970.

 After many stress tests, Bengen concluded that even during economic depressions, a 4% withdrawal would not exhaust a retirement portfolio for over 30 years.